oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/complex_mult/README.md

 After learning how to use the extensions for Intel oneAPI Toolkits, return to this readme for instructions on how to build and run a sample.

+### Set Environment Variables

+> **Note**: If you have not already done so, set up your CLI
+> environment by sourcing  the `setvars` script located in
+> the root of your oneAPI installation.
+>
+> Linux Sudo: . /opt/intel/oneapi/setvars.sh
+>
+> Linux User: . ~/intel/oneapi/setvars.sh
+>
+> Windows: C:\Program Files(x86)\Intel\oneAPI\setvars.bat
+>
+>For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

 ### On a Linux* System
    * Build the program using Make make all